evmos/evmos/x/incentives/spec/02_state.md

 ## Genesis State

 The `x/incentives` module's `GenesisState` defines the state necessary for initializing the chain from a previously exported height.
-It contains the module parameters and the list of active incentives and their corresponding gas meters :
+It contains the module parameters and the list of active incentives and their corresponding gas meters:

 ```go
 // GenesisState defines the module's genesis state.